koreo-dev/koreo.dev/docs/workflow.md

 specifies any state you wish exposed within the parent resource's `status.state`.

-Each step must specify the Logic to be called using `ref`, which may be a ValueFunction, ResourceFunction, or Workflow.
-It also specifies `inputs` to be provided to the Logic.
+Each step must specify the Logic to be called.
+Logic is defined by ValueFunction, ResourceFunction, or using a sub-Workflow to compose Functions.
+To _reference_ the Logic, you specify the `kind` and `name`.
+Logic may be statically specified using `ref`, which specifies exact Logic to run.
+Logic may be dynamically selected from a fixed set of references using `refSwitch`, which provides the ability to select between multiple Logics which implement a compatible interface—this is discussed in more detail below.

+Steps also specifies `inputs` to be provided to the Logic.
 For Functions, the inputs are directly accessible within `inputs`.
 For Workflows, the inputs are exposed under `inputs.parent`.
-That enables a Workflow to be directly triggered via a `crdRef` _or_ it may be directly called as a sub-workflow.
+That enables a Workflow to be directly triggered via a `crdRef` _or_ it may be directly called as a sub-Workflow.
 That makes reuse and testing of Workflows easier.
 Steps can depend on other steps by referencing them as an input value.
 This allows you to map outputs from one step into inputs of another step.

 :::tip[Steps may run concurrently]
 A step is run once all steps it references have been run.
 To help make